How to delete a Boot Camp partition on your Mac

 Boot Camp is a great tool for running Windows on an Intel-based Mac.
 However, a Boot Camp partition can take up a great deal of space on your Mac.
 So, if you’ve stopped using it, you may want to delete it to save some space.
 In this article, we’ll show you how to remove a Boot Camp partition from your Mac.

 What is Boot Camp?

 Boot Camp has its origins in the transition from PowerPC to Intel Macs.
 One of the benefits of moving to Intel’s architecture was that it was much easier for Macs to run Windows.
 There was no longer any need for emulation software.
-Apple took advantage of this by building a tool, now known as Boot Camp, into macOS that allows you to partition your boot drive and install Windows directly onto one partition.
+Apple took advantage of this by building a tool called Boot Camp into macOS that allows you to partition your boot drive and install Windows directly onto one partition.
 You can then boot directly into Windows on your Mac using Boot Camp.

 There are a couple of downsides to using Boot Camp.
 One is that Windows and its associated files and applications take up quite a bit of space on your Mac.
 The other is that you need to reboot your Mac every time you switch between Mac and Windows.